EvanKat/Cardio-Guard/README.md

 ### Limitations

 - Currently, the `manage.py` application can only connect to one Movesense device and process ECG data.
-- The application might be a bit buggy at times, so please report any issues encountered.
+- The application might sometimes be a bit buggy, so please report any issues you encounter.

 ---

 ## TODO
 - Update the project documentation and improve stability.

+## References
+<a id="1">[1]</a>
+Evangelos Katsoupis, "Development of a cardiovascular disease monitoring system", Diploma Work, School of Electrical and Computer Engineering, Technical University of Crete, Chania, Greece, 2024 https://doi.org/10.26233/heallink.tuc.100510